Gemstone Beads: A Popular Pick with an Ancient Past

 During the Dark Ages, the most noteworthy bead-making innovation in Europe and the Byzantine Empire was the development of the cloisonné style.
 By emphasizing enamel and inlaid gold on red garnet, bead-makers imitated in miniature the colorful stained-glass windows of cathedrals and mosques.

-Multiple Uses for Beads
+Multiple Uses for Gemstone Beads

-Prayer beads, which served as numerical aids in prayer rituals and religious incantations, had originated with Hindus and Buddhists about 500 BCE.
+Prayer beads, which served as numerical aids in prayer rituals and religious incantations, had originated with Hindus and Buddhists about 500 B.C.
 During medieval times, they reappeared among Europe’s Christians as “rosary” beads.
 These were often made of jet, black coral, obsidian, exotic hardwoods such as ebony, and amethyst, the latter the gem of bishops’ rings and a Christian symbol of piety and celibacy.

-By 1400 CE, Europe was poised to embark upon its great renaissance of science and art, and an unprecedented era of exploration, discovery, and colonial exploitation.
+By 1400 C.E., Europe was poised to embark upon its great renaissance of science and art, and an unprecedented era of exploration, discovery, and colonial exploitation.
 The European ships that sailed for Africa, the Far East, and the Americas would all carry sacks and chests of beads as trading commodities, and many would return carrying the beads of distant cultures.

-Although already ancient, beads were really just coming of age.
+Although already ancient, gemstone beads were really just coming of age.
 With new manufacturing techniques, materials, and markets, they would soon exert their greatest impact ever on the world’s economies and cultures.

 LEAVE A REPLY